configcat/docs/website/docs/sdk-reference/dotnet.md

 var value = await client.GetValueAsync(key: "keyOfMyFeatureFlag", defaultValue: false);
 ```

-When a user object parameter is passed to the evaluation methods, it takes precedence over the default user.
+When a `user` parameter is passed to the evaluation methods, it takes precedence over the default user.

 ```csharp
 var user = new User(identifier: "john@example.com");